blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- 24:3
 # Stupidity in Community
 - StackOverflow is built by Israeli/American Jew, who is openly gay
+- Well, Google search, and most of the web too is built by Jews and Americans.
+Alan Turing was gay.

 # Detailing Counters